 Sarah Jane: You're serious, aren't you?
 The Doctor: About what I do, yes.
 Not necessarily the way I do it.

-Season 5/31 is filled with this thanks to the Eleventh Doctor and Amy Pond.
+Series 5 /Season 31 is filled with this thanks to the Eleventh Doctor and Amelia Pond.

-Eleven is the epitome of Crazy Awesome.
-Who else would eat fish custard?
+Eleven; Who else would eat fish fingers in custard?
 Who else would jump in front of a gun and shout "Look at me, I'm a target!" complete with a manic grin and a thumbs up!?
 And, to put it bluntly, who else would look awesome saving the universe in a fez and a bowtie while carrying a mop?

-While 11 is definitely one of the most alien Doctors, and 4 at a close second, they all have it.
-There's 5 with the celery on his lapel, 9 who swaps guns for bananas and 10 who defeats the Cybermen and Daleks with 3-D glasses.
+While Eleven is definitely one of the most alien Doctors (with Four at a close second), they all have it.
+There's Five — with the celery on his lapel, Nine — who swaps guns for bananas and Ten — who defeats an army of Cybermen and Daleks with a pair of 3-D glasses.

 To go deeper; Four wore a ridiculously long scarf and greeted everyone, even those trying to kill him, with a calm "would you like a jelly baby?"
 Six sported a ridiculous rainbow coat and honestly couldn't care what anybody thought about it.
-In Eight's only televised adventure he went on raving about his shoes and aiming a gun at his own head.
-Ten, in addition to the 3-D glasses, defeated his first enemy with a satsuma....should we go on?
+In Eight's only televised adventure, he went on raving about his shoes and aiming a gun at his own head.
+Ten, in addition to the 3-D glasses, defeated his first enemy with a satsuma.

-I would like to take this opportunity to point out that the First Doctor's original plan to help the Greeks defeat the Trojans was to build giant paper airplanes and catapult them over the city walls.
-He ended up scrapping that idea and suggesting a giant wooden horse instead.....
+The First Doctor's original plan to help the Greeks defeat the Trojans was to build giant paper airplanes to catapult them over the city walls.
+He ended up scrapping that idea and suggesting a giant wooden horse instead...

 You forgot the part where he's dancing while doing all of the above.
 Badly.

-You also missed the part where he puts on a gas mask and promptly gases his whole cabinet, killing them, then answers the statement, "YOU'RE INSANE!" with a thumbs up!
+You also missed the part where he puts on a gas mask and promptly gasses his whole cabinet, killing them, then answers the statement, "YOU'RE INSANE!" with a double thumbs up!

 The original Masters were Crazy Awesome, too!
 In his first story, the Delgado Master killed a man by feeding him to a chair and tried to take over the world with plastic daffodils.
-In his first story, the Ainley Master destroyed one tenth of the universe by accident.
+In his first story, the Ainley Master destroyed a good part of the Universe by accident.

 And then using the incident as leverage to bluff the Universe into submission.
 And that's just scratching the surface.